Fitzgerald Inquiry: Findings

 Fitzgerald's report was submitted on 3 July 1989.
 As a result, a number of high-profile politicians were charged with crimes, and Queensland Police Commissioner Terry Lewis was charged with corruption.

 Bjelke-Petersen himself was put on trial for perjury in respect of evidence he gave to the inquiry.
 The jury in the case was deadlocked, bringing about a mistrial.
-In 1992, it was revealed that the jury foreman, Luke Shaw, was a member of the Young Nationals, was identified with the "Friends of Joh" movement and had misrepresented the state of deliberations to the judge.
-According to an ABC TV analysis: "A later inquiry conducted by Justice Bill Carter found the selection process had been manipulated by ... ex-police officers ... helping to put Joh before a jury led by Young Nationals member, Luke Shaw".
+In 1992, it was revealed that the jury foreman, Luke Shaw, was a member of the Young Nationals, was identified with the "Friends of Joh" movement, and had misrepresented the state of deliberations to the judge.
+According to an ABC TV analysis, "A later inquiry conducted by Justice Bill Carter found the selection process had been manipulated by ... ex-police officers ... helping to put Joh before a jury led by Young Nationals member, Luke Shaw".
 A special prosecutor announced in 1992 there would be no retrial because Sir Joh, then aged 81, was too old.

 Jack Herbert had been the bagman, collecting bribes for police commissioner Terry Lewis from 1980.
 Lewis himself had been a bagman for former commissioner Francis Bischof.
 Lewis was convicted (and subsequently stripped of his knighthood).

 Leisha Harvey, a former health minister, was charged with misappropriating of public funds as part of an investigation resulting from the findings of the inquiry.
 She spent one year in jail.
 Don Lane, a former transport minister, was sentenced to twelve months imprisonment for falsifying expense accounts.
 Lane's resignation resulted in the 1989 Merthyr state by-election.
 Brian Austin, another former health minister, was convicted of misappropriating public funds.
 Geoff Muntz was convicted of misappropriation of ministerial expense funds.
 The resignation of senior minister Russell Hinze, after damaging allegations were made against him during the inquiry, led to the 1988 South Coast state by-election.

 The Queensland Police Special Bureau was formed on 30 July 1940 and renamed Special Branch on 7 April 1948.
 It was criticised for being used for political purposes by the Bjelke-Petersen government in the 1970s and 1980s, for example, enforcing laws against protests, sometimes outnumbering the protesters or using provocateurs to incite violence so the protesters could be arrested, and investigating and harassing political opponents.
 Following a recommendation by the Fitzgerald Inquiry, the Special Branch was disbanded in 1989, having destroyed its records before Fitzgerald could subpoena them.

-In large part due to public anger over the revelations in the Fitzgerald report, the National Party was heavily defeated in the December 1989 state election, which brought the Australian Labor Party to power for the first time since 1957.
+In large part due to public anger over the revelations in the Fitzgerald report, the National Party was decisively defeated in the December 1989 state election, which brought the Australian Labor Party to power for the first time since 1957.